 Back

-Kodie received the Balnaves Fellowship for 2019 to develop her own play with Belvoir Theatre, Cursed! which was staged for the Belvoir Theatre 2020 season and won both best stage play and the major award at the 2021 AWGIE Australian Writers Guild Awards.
-Her play has also been shortlisted for the prestigious NSW Premier’s Literary Awards for Nick Enright Prize for Playwriting and the Multicultural NSW Award.
+In 2019, Kodie received the Balnaves Fellowship to develop her own play with Belvoir Theatre, from which she subsequently created CURSED!
+Staged for the Belvoir Theatre 2020 season, CURSED! won both best stage play and the major award at the 2021 AWGIE Awards.
+The play was also shortlisted for the prestigious NSW Premier’s Literary Awards for Nick Enright Prize for Playwriting and the Multicultural NSW Award.

 Have a question about our talent?